projectriff/riff/helm-charts/riff/README.md

 ## Uninstalling the Release

-To remove the chart release with the name `my-release` and purge all the release info use:
+To remove the chart release with the name `projectriff` and purge all the release info use:

 ```bash
 $ helm delete --purge my-release